ckan/ckanext-scheming/README.md

 This is the "type" field stored in the dataset.
 It is also used to set the URL for searching this type of dataset.

-Normal datasets would be available under `/dataset`, but datasets with the `camel_photos.json` schema above would appear under `/camel-photos` instead.
+Normal datasets would be available under the URL `/dataset`, but datasets with the `camel_photos.json` schema above would appear under `/camel-photos` instead.